sauraen/AudiobankToC/README.md

 ### Audiobank to C

-If you do not already have a `YourBank.json` file, you can generate one by running `makedummyjson.py`, given the number of instruments, drums, and SFX in the bank.
+If you do not already have a `YourBank.json` file (some are available in the `json` folder), you can generate one by running `makedummyjson.py`, given the number of instruments, drums, and SFX in the bank.
 You can get this info from SEQ64 V1.5 or the semi-working Jared Johnson zzrtl scripts.
-Once you have the dummy json, edit it in a text editor to set the names of the instruments, drums and SFX.
+Once you have the dummy json, edit it in a text editor to set the names of the instruments, drums, and SFX.
 This is not strictly needed (the dummy names will work), but it will make editing much easier.

 When the json file is ready, run
 ```